 with $\Pi = (-1)^{l_1 + l_2}$ being the parity and $l_1$, $l_2$ the electronic orbitals of the two valence electrons such that all selection rules are respected~\cite{riegger:2018}.
 Owing to the selection rule $L = L'' = L' + 1$, the generally unknown orbital angular momentum matrix elements in the numerator and denominator in the calculation of $\beta$ cancel, and $\Gamma_{J'J} = \beta(J', J) / \tau$.
 In total we calculate the decay rates for two transitions from the $\sS{0}$ and five from the $\tP{0}$ state in addition to three ($\sS{0}$) and two ($\tP{0}$) experimentally known decay rates, respectively~\cite{takasu:2004, beloy:2012, blagoev:1994, baumann:1985, mcgrew:2020}.

 We treat the $\sS{0}$ polarizability as sufficiently described by the known transition wavelengths and decay rates apart from a global offset.
 This offset is motivated by transitions to very high-lying energy levels that are sufficiently far blue-detuned ($>200\nm$) to leave the form of the polarizability curve unchanged, but lead to a small overall attractive shift.
-Note that due to spin selection rules we only consider $\sS{0} \rightarrow \sP{1}$ transitions aside from the $555.8\nm$ intercombination line to $(6s6p)\tP{1}$ which gives rise to the green magic and tune-out wavelength and therefore has to be included.
+Note that due to spin selection rules the strongest lowest-lying transitions from the $\sS{0}$ state go to $\sP{1}$ states, so we only take these into account aside from the $555.8\nm$ intercombination line to $(6s6p)\tP{1}$ which gives rise to the green magic and tune-out wavelength and therefore has to be included.
 All contributions from higher-lying transitions to triplet states can safely be assumed to be captured in the offset as well.
-We note that even without offset the tune-out wavelength predicted with this model is accurate within $0.05\nm$.
+We note that even without offset, the tune-out wavelength predicted with this model is accurate within $0.05\nm$.
 Therefore, fitting the polarizability curve to the exact position of the tune-out wavelength only leads to a small global offset.